seanrcollings/arc/docs/docs/usage/shell-completions.md

 ### Custom Types
 When implenting your own types, you can provide completions for them implementing the `#!python __completions__()` method on your class.

+This method recieves an `info` object that contains information about the current state of the command line, and `param` which is the parameter that is being completed (in the below example, that parameter would be `foo`).
+The method should return a list of `#!python arc.autocompletions.Completion()` objects that are the possible completions for the parameter.

 ```py title="examples/custom_type_completions.py"
 --8<-- "examples/custom_type_completions.py"
 ```